Superformula/flutter_test/README.md

 Welcome to Superformula's Coding challenge, we are excited to see what you can build!

-This take home tests aims to evaluate your skills in building a Flutter application.
+This take home test aims to evaluate your skills in building a Flutter application.
 We are looking for a well-structured and well-tested application that demonstrates your knowledge of Flutter and the Dart language.

 We are not looking for pixel perfect designs, but we are looking for a well-structured application that demonstrates your skills and best practices developing a flutter aplication.
 We know there are many ways to solve a problem, and we are interested in seeing how you approach this one.
 If you have any questions, please don't hesitate to ask.

 Things we'll be looking on your submission:
 - App structure for scallability
 - Error and optional (?) handling
-- Widget three optimization
+- Widget tree optimization
 - State management
 - Test coverage